PoliTo-ASAC-Lab/Thesis-2021-Rizzieri-SEE_injection_framework/README.md

 4) See crash report in the file indicated at end of execution.

 5) See execution report in the file indicated at end of execution.

+### Output File Locations
+- ./bitflipped_binaries/ --> binaries with injected bitflips
+- ./bitflipped_binaries/results/ --> functional results of the binaries
+- ./core_dumps/ --> coredump files of crashed processes in
+- ./gdb_logs/ --> log files from gdb analysis of the coredumps
+- ./exec_reports/ --> reports with info about the exit codes and hang processes
+- ./crash_reports/ --> reports with info about the crashed processes